 One of the gaps in my online course on Video Quality Metrics and my upcoming course on metrics at Streaming Media West was the ability to compute VMAF using FFmpeg on Wind.
 I know it’s been possible for quite a while now but since I’m not a coder I can’t compile the version of FFmpeg necessary to make it work.

-So, I reached out to friend and colleague Abharana (Abi) Bhat, Ph.D, who is the Video Architect, Video Quality at DAZN, the London-based OTT subscription sports streaming service.
-Abi compiled the necessary code, which you can download here, and documented how to compile the codec yourself should you want to do so in the future.
+So, I reached out to friend and colleague Abharana (Abi) Bhat, Ph.D., who is the Video Architect, Video Quality at DAZN, the London-based OTT subscription sports streaming service.
+Abi compiled the necessary version of FFmpeg, which you can download here, and documented how to compile the codec yourself should you want to do so in the future.
 So, a huge thanks to Abi for her hard work and gracious contribution.

 What I’ll do in this post is to document how to run VMAF using the compiled version of FFmpeg, which is pretty straightforward.

 The shortest command string that worked was this:

 ffmpeg.exe -i output.mp4 -i input.mp4 -lavfi libvmaf="model_path=vmaf_v0.6.1.pkl:log_path=VMAF.txt" -report -f null -

 Pretty simple stuff;

 -i output.mp4 -i input.mp4 – list encoded file first, then source

 libvmaf – Identify the filter

 "model_path=vmaf_v0.6.1.pkl – path to VMAF model (this is the default model)